evcole/rhacm-policies-gitops/README.md

-# Global pull-secret management using RHACM PolicyGenerator and ExternalSecrets
+# RHACM Policies

-This policy provides automation for managing the content of the global OpenShift pull secret across managed clusters.
+This repository provides out-of-the-box automation for continuous delivery of RHACM policies to a hub cluster using OpenShift GitOps.
-The policy looks up and decodes an existing secret on the cluster, then merges them into the cluster-wide pull-secret in `openshift-config`.
-Unique entries from either secret are kept.
-Matching entries will be overwritten, keeping the content of the imported secret.

 ## Prerequisites
 * A RHACM hub cluster